 Saturday 18th November 2017 at Liverpool Empire Theatre.

 A National Theatre production which has seen enormous success since its conception, this play based on Michael Morpurgo’s novel and adapted for the stage by Nick Stafford is now making its way around a U.K. tour.
-I saw the production way back when it was at the National and I can say that director Marianne Elliott (revival director for this tour being Katie Henry) has brought the story of Joey and Albert to regional stages in all their original glory.
+I saw the production way back when it was at the National and I’m glad to say that director Marianne Elliott and team (revival director for this tour being Katie Henry) have brought the story of Joey and Albert to regional stages in all their original glory.

-Morpurgo’s original novel provides yet another fantastic opportunity for a stage adaptation of a strong story with a heavy emotional pull and of all the Morpurgo adaptations I’ve seen, War Horse is by far the best.
-In the title role, Joey the puppeteered horse is the brilliant star of this theatrical masterpiece.
+Morpurgo’s novel provides yet another fantastic opportunity for a stage adaptation of a strong story with a heavy emotional pull and in the title role, Joey the puppeteered horse is a brilliant star of this theatrical masterpiece.

 In brief, Joey is the surprising addition to young Albert’s troubled family – he’s full of energy and comically difficult to train but no sooner do Joey and Albert form an unbreakable bond then poor regal Joey is sold to the war effort.